Yin-Y-M/cse15l-lab-reports/week_5_lab_report.md

 source used: https://www.linuxteck.com/find-command-in-linux-with-examples/

 ## -iname
-- search files by approximate name(partial and case-insensitive search)
+- search for files by approximate name(partial and case-insensitive search)

 ### -iname Ex1